Zhenghangxu/Converse/README.md

 ## Disclaimer
 Please note this bot is not for medical advice.
 Only intended to used in research purpose

+## What If I just want the data?
+You can go to [Open FDA](https://open.fda.gov/data/downloads/) and download the JSON files.
+Use this notebook as guide: [IPYDB](python/FDA-Dataset.ipynb)

 ## Getting Started
 First configure the credentials, check out the template env file provided (To be Upload) as a basic guidedance.
 You can also use your own db and LLM providers.